-- 15.(1) The Minister may certify that a refusal to disclose information under section 12(1) is because the disclosure- - (a) would adversely affect the security of Gibraltar; and - (b) would not be in the public interest under section 12(1)(b). - (2) For the purposes of subsection (1) the Minister may designate a person to certify the matters in that subsection on his behalf.
+- 16.(1) The Minister may certify that a refusal to disclose information under section 12(1) is because the disclosure- - (a) would adversely affect any of the matters set out in section 12(5)(a); and - (b) would not be in the public interest under section 12(1)(b). - (2) For the purposes of subsection (1) the Minister may designate a person to certify the matters in that subsection on his behalf. - (3) Subject to section 20, a certificate issued in accordance with subsection (1)- - (a) shall be conclusive evidence of the matters in that subsection; and - (b) may identify the information to which it relates in general terms.

-- (3) A certificate issued in accordance with subsection (1)- - (a) shall be conclusive evidence of the matters in that subsection; - (b) may identify the information to which it relates in general terms. - (4) A document purporting to be a certificate under subsection (1) shall be received in evidence and deemed to be such a certificate unless the contrary is proved. - (5) A document which purports to be certified by or on behalf of the Minister as a true copy of a certificate issued by him under subsection (1) shall in any legal proceedings be evidence of that certificate.
+- (4) A document purporting to be a certificate under subsection (1) shall be received in evidence and deemed to be such a certificate unless the contrary is proved. - (5) A document which purports to be certified by or on behalf of the Minister as a true copy of a certificate issued by him under subsection (1) shall in any legal proceedings be evidence of that certificate.